naashpig/Counterfactual-Explanation/README.md

 # Introduction on counterfactual explanation via prototype learning
 This repository is the implementation of ["Explaining Machine Learning Classifiers through Diverse Counterfactual Explanations"](https://dl.acm.org/doi/pdf/10.1145/3351095.3372850) and ["Interpretable Counterfactual Explanations Guided by Prototypes"](https://arxiv.org/pdf/1907.02584.pdf).
+The interpretability of the generated counterfactuals is important for real life user specially in finance domain.
+To generate the interpretable counterfactual instance, we set the prototype instance to which counterfactual sample will be close when trained.
+The prototype instance is one of the real training data.
 ## Requirements
 To install requirements:
 ```sh
 conda env create -f env.yml
 conda activate CFE